The screenshots below say CSE 163 instead of CSE 391, but the instructions are the same!

 Zoom in Canvas¶

 Click on the Zoom link on the left side of our Canvas course (or this link here).
 This brings up a list of all Zoom meetings for this course.

-Say you want to join lecture on Friday, April 3.
-You will click on the “Join” button for lecture that day (shown in the image below), and it will launch a new tab that will launch Zoom.
+Say you want to join office hours on Friday, April 1.
+You will click on the “Join” button for office hours that day (shown in the image below), and it will launch a new tab that will launch Zoom.
 Note that your calendar will likely have more than one event listed for each day, so make sure you click the right event!
 This will then launch Zoom so you can join the meeting (or launch the Zoom app if you have downloaded that).

 Access your Canvas calendar by clicking on the Calendar option in the left-most side bar (or accessing this link here).
 The image below shows you what the Canvas calendar looks like.
 Make sure in the Calendars section on the right that you have CSE 391 selected, otherwise none of our events will show up.
 Your calendar likely has more events than shown in the picture (including sections for this course).